mmiranda222/.statsuite/content/changelog/_index.md

 This release has been tested with and is using the **NSI WebService v7.10.3**.
 Both **source-code** and **Docker images** are concerned by this release.

-Minor changes:

-- [dotstatsuite-core-common#98](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/issues/98) *(Refactoring)* Common location of localization.json.
+backward-compatible enhancements and new features:

 - [dotstatsuite-core-transfer#43](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/43) Enhance logging mechanism with option for stdout.

-Bug fixes:
+patch changes:

 - [dotstatsuite-core-transfer#42](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/42) Cannot upload data when dataflow is not final.
 - [dotstatsuite-data-lifecycle-manager#90](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/issues/90) "Retrieve the number of observations" is not working correctly.
 - [dotstatsuite-core-transfer#44](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/44) Transfer projects appear to allow old version of Common Nuget.
 - [dotstatsuite-core-common#60](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/issues/60) Generic solution for "An invalid column length from the bcp client for colid" error.
+- [dotstatsuite-core-common#98](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/issues/98) *(Refactoring)* Common location of localization.json.

 ---